YonLiud/SQLite-Discord-Bot/README.md

 The bot will create a role called 'dmb'
 #### ![#00FF00](https://via.placeholder.com/15/00FF00/000000?text=+) In Server Use

-> For being able to execute any command by Discord Database Bot, you must assign users with the created 'dmb' role,
+> For being able to execute any command by SQLite Discord Bot, you must assign users with the created 'dmb' role,

 for help:
 ```sql